emcog/mindfulness-connected/MBOE.md

 	src="/assets/images/images/mboe-delivery.jpg"
 	description="Didactic and experiential teaching with supporting PowerPoint in cabaret seating"%}

-The programme can also be provided as a on-day team-building workshop.
+The programme can also be provided as a one-day team-building workshop.
 For benefits comparable to the six-week format this day can be followed by individual and/or group meditation practice listening to recordings.

 All our programmes are supported by our [book][1], which includes links to guided meditations and clear explanations of the what, why and how of 'social mindfulness'.